A generalization of Dumas irreducibility criterion: Proofs

 Consequently, $(x,y)\in (\mathbb{Z}\times \mathbb{Z})\cap PQ$ if and only if $\frac{(x-a_1)}{(a_1-a_2)/d}\in \mathbb{Z}$, and that $a_1\leq x\leq a_2$.
 In view of this, we find that all lattice points $(x,y)$ lying on $PQ$ are explicitly given by

 which are exactly $1+d$ in number. \end{proof} In view of Lemma \ref{L:1}, we note that the segment $PQ$ of $NP(f)$ has no lattice point on it other than the vertex points $P$ and $Q$ if and only if $\gcd(|a_1-a_2|, |v(a_1)-v(a_2)|)=1$. \begin{proof}[\bf Proof of Theorem \ref{th:1}] By the hypotheses $(i)$ and $(ii)$ of the theorem, $NP(f)$ has an edge of negative slope joining the vertices $P(\ell,v(a_\ell))$ and $Q(j,0)$.
 In view of the hypothesis $(iii)$, we have from Lemma \ref{L:1} that the segment $PQ$ has no lattice point on it other than the end points $P$ and $Q$.
-If $f_1$ is a constant polynomial, then Newton polygon $NP(f_1)$ of $f_1$ with respect to $v$ consists of exactly one vertex $(0,0)$, and so, $\deg f_2=n\geq j-\ell$, and we are done.
-So, we may assume without loss of generality that each of the polynomials $f_1$ and $f_2$ is nonconstant.
-Let
+By Theorem \ref{th:B}, the segment $PQ$ on $NP(f)$ is a translate of unique edge of Newton polygon of one of $f_1$ and $f_2$.
+Suppose that $PQ$ is a translate of an edge of $NP(f_1)$.
+Then $\deg f_1$ must be at least the length of the horizontal projection of $PQ$, which is $j-\ell$. \end{proof} \begin{proof}[\bf Proof of Corollary \ref{c:1}] The given polynomial satisfies all the hypothesis of Theorem \ref{th:1}.
+To see this, we only need to verify the hypothesis $(ii)$ of Theorem \ref{th:1} for $f$.
+We proceed as follows.
+Since $v(a_\ell)\leq \frac{j-\ell}{j}v(a_i)$ for each $i=0,1,\ldots, j-1$ with $i\neq \ell$, we have